-Down below, we’ll show you the different firing modes (bet you didn’t know there were more than one!), including how to fire all guns at once in World of Warships.
+Down below, we’ll show you the different firing modes, including how to fire all guns at once in World of Warships.

 But before we get into that, you really should check out these Wargaming codes for World of Warships.
 There’s no faster way to get awesome loot, doubloons, and exclusive World of Warships goods for free.

 The different firing modes in World of Warships

 There are three firing modes in World of Warships: single fire, sequential fire, and a full salvo (fire all guns at once).
 The great news is that they all use the same button!